littleosbook/littleosbook/segmentation.md

 ## The Global Descriptor Table (GDT)

 A GDT/LDT is an array of 8-byte segment descriptors.
 The first descriptor in the GDT is always a null descriptor, and can never be used to access memory.
-We need at least two segment descriptors (plus the null descriptor) for our GDT (and two more later when we enter [user mode](#user-mode), see the [segments for user mode](#segments-for-user-mode) section).
-This is because the descriptor contains more information than just the base and limit fields.
+At least two segment descriptors (plus the null descriptor) are needed for the GDT, because the descriptor contains more information than just the base and limit fields.
 The two most relevant fields here are the _Type_ field and the _Descriptor Privilege Level_ (DPL) field.

-The table 3-1, chapter 3, in the Intel manual [@intel3a] specifies the values for the Type field, and it is because of this that we need at least two
+Table 3-1 in chapter 3 of the Intel manual [@intel3a] specifies the values for the Type field.
+In the table, one can see that the Type field can't be both writable _and_ executable at the same time.
-segments: One segment to execute code (to put in `cs`) (Execute-only or Execute-Read) and one to read and write data (Read/Write) (to put in the other segment registers).
+Therefore, two segments are needed: One segment for executing code to put in `cs` (Type is Execute-only or Execute-Read) and one segment for reading and writing data (Type is Read/Write) to put in the other segment registers.

-The DPL specifies the privilege levels required to execute in this segment. x86 allows for four privilege levels (PL), 0 to 3, where PL0 is the most privileged.
-In most operating systems (eg. Linux and Windows), only PL0 and PL3 are used (MINIX uses all levels).
-The kernel should be able to do anything, so it "runs in PL0" (uses segments with DPL set to 0), and user-mode processes should run in PL3.
+The DPL specifies the privilege levels required to use the segment. x86 allows for four privilege levels (PL), 0 to 3, where PL0 is the most privileged.
+In most operating systems (eg. Linux and Windows), only PL0 and PL3 are used.
+However, some operating system, such as MINIX, make use of all levels.
+The kernel should be able to do anything, therefore it uses segments with DPL set to 0 (also called kernel mode).
 The current privilege level (CPL) is determined by the segment selector in `cs`.

-Since we are now executing in kernel mode (PL0), the DPL should be 0.
-The segments we need are described in the table below.
+The segments needed are described in the table below.

   Index   Offset   Name                 Address range             Type   DPL
 -------  -------   -------------------  ------------------------- -----  ----